-1. Core Areas 35
+1. Core Area IS 35

 a.
-First-Year Composition [FYC] 6
+First-Year 6

 b.
-Literacy and Critical Inquiry [L] 3
+Literacy ar 3

-Select the following:
+Select the fo

 Credits

 THE220 Modern Drama 3

-c.
-Mathematical Studies [MA/CS] 6

-To complete the Mathematical Studies

 To complete the Mathematical Studies requirement, select one course to satisfy Mathematics [MA] A and a second course from Computer/Statistics/Quantitative Applications [CS].